sksamuel/hoplite/README.md

 If the values in the config file are compatible, then an instance of `Config` will be returned.
 Otherwise an exception will be thrown containing details of the errors.

+### Config Loader

+As you have seen from the getting started guide, `ConfigLoader` is the entry point to using Hoplite.
+Create an instance of this and then you can load config into your data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, or URLS.

+There are two ways to use the config loader.
+One is to throw an exception if the config could not be resolved.
+Another is to return an arrow.data.Validated.

+For most cases, when you are resolving config at application startup, the exception based approach is better.
+This is because you typically want any errors in config to abort application bootstrapping, dumping errors to the console.

 ### Supported Formats

 Hoplite supports config files in several formats.
 You can mix and match formats if you really want to.